June 28, 2023 4 Min Read

 5. Get Comfortable Being Uncomfortable!

-Being an ally to any marginalized group means you’re going to be faced with hard conversations.
+Being an ally to any historically marginalized group means you’re going to be faced with hard conversations.
 Difficult and challenging situations are crucial to allyship, and let’s be frank…some people just aren’t going to agree with your support of certain groups, and that’s okay.
-The difference between an “ally” and an “ally!” is being willing to step forward (and not backwards), when an uncomfortable situation arises—and taking a stand in that moment to make change happen.
+The difference between an “ally” and an “ally!” is being willing to step forward (and not backwards) when an uncomfortable situation arises—and taking a stand in that moment to make change happen.

-Do something
+Do something!

-No literally—Do something!
+No, literally—Do something!
 Words are nice, but can be pretty useless without the actions to back them up.
 Consider doing some volunteer work, donating, or organizing an impactful event to actively show your support.

 Stand tall, speak out, and rise up by leading with love & inclusivity, and be a true ally with your actions (not just your words), for the LGBTQIA+ community, and others.
-Learn more about Coach Matthew and work with him on setting goals or improving your well-being, by booking a 1:1 session with him.